Pool and profiles

 Furthermore you can edit each profile of the list manually or enter a new profile with a click on New entry via an input mask.
 Manually entered profiles always receive opt-out (confirmed) as default permission.
 The history (entry, confirmation, deregistration, etc.) of each profile can also be viewed in the editing mask.

 Each profile is divided into two separate areas, Details and Edit.
-In the Details section you can see the activities of a profile, e.g. which newsletters have been received and opened, which forms have been filled out or which WebTouchPoints, Checkpoints and SmartLinks have been clicked.
+In the Details section you can see the history of a profile, e.g. which newsletters have been received and opened, which forms have been filled out or which WebTouchPoints and SmartLinks have been clicked.
 In the Edit section, information provided by the profile itself is displayed and can be edited to a certain extent.
 All information that is stored in a profile can be read out via the internal field names (replacement variables) and, if necessary, output in newsletters and eMails.

 All delivered eMailings are listed under the tab History/EMailings.

-Profile: Basic data tab
+Edit profile: Basic data tab

-Profile: Internal tab
+Edit profile: Internal tab

 Legally relevant information is stored in the Internal section.
+Entries such as the DOI permission only receive their validity in connection with the stored IP address.

 Profile: Tab Without relation